-The red grape variety comes from the Aosta Valley in Italy on the Swiss border.
-The name probably derives from "corniolo", the Italian name for the cornelian cherry.
+This red grape variety comes from the Aosta Valley in Italy on the Swiss border.
+The name is probably derived from "corniolo", the Italian name for the Cornelian cherry.
 Synonyms are Broblanc, Cargnola, Cornalino Nero, Cornallin, Corniola,(Italy); Cornalin d'Aoste, Cornalino, Humagne Rouge (Switzerland).
-Although it appears to have synonyms or morphological similarities, it should not be confused with the Olivette Noire (Corniola Nera), Petit Rouge or Rouge du Pays (Cornalin du Valais) varieties.
-In Switzerland, Cornalin belongs to the old vine varieties group.
+Despite seemingly suggestive synonyms or morphological similarities, it must not be confused with the varieties Olivette Noire (Corniola Nera), Petit Rou ge or Rouge du Pays (Cornalin du Valais).
+In Switzerland, Cornalin is counted among the Old Growth grape variety group.

 As honorary chairman of the Domäne Wachau, it is the easiest and quickest way for me to access the wein.plus encyclopaedia when I have questions.
 The certainty of receiving well-founded and up-to-date information here makes it an indispensable guide.Hans-Georg Schwarz

 Ehrenobmann der Domäne Wachau (Wachau)